-- 8.6.1 Describe current flood risk for a range of a range of annual exceedence probabilities up to the probable maximum flood, for potentially affected waterways, and assess (through flood modelling) how the project may potentially change flooding characteristics.
-The assessment should consider all infrastructure associated with the project including levees, roads and linear infrastructure and all proposed measures to avoid or minimise impacts. - 8.6.2 List and describe all dams or levees proposed on the project site and undertake an assessment to determine the hazard category of each dam or levee (low, significant, or high), according to the criteria in the EHP Manual for Assessing Hazard Categories and Hydraulic Performance of Dams.
-Describe how dams will be managed to minimise impacts on the surrounding environment including during the wet season.
-Refer also to the requirements under the 8.13 Hazards and safety section of the TOR.
+- 8.6.1 Describe current flood risk for a range of annual exceedance probabilities up to the probable maximum flood, for potentially affected waterways, and assess (through flood modelling) how the project may potentially change flooding characteristics.
+The assessment should consider all infrastructure associated with the project including levees, roads and linear infrastructure and all proposed measures to avoid or minimise impacts. - 8.6.2 List and describe all dams or levees proposed on the project site and undertake an assessment to determine the hazard category of each dam or levee (low, significant, or high), according to the criteria in the EHP Manual for Assessing Categories and Hydraulic Performance of Structures 2013. - 8.6.3 List hazards and safety risks associated with flooding, including safety risks to persons, and impacts of flooding on dams, levees and/or associated infrastructure located within or outside the project area.